-Outstanding receivables at year-end 2018 and 2017 for all items are recognised under "Trade and trade receivables" on the assets side of the balance sheet at 31 December 2018 and 2017 in "Trade receivables from members and participants", "Trade receivables from Group companies and associates" (Note 17) and "Other receivables".
+Outstanding receivables at year-end 2019 and 2018 for all items are recognised under "Trade and trade receivables" on the assets side of the balance sheet at 31 December 2019 and 2018 in "Trade receivables from members and participants", "Trade receivables from Group companies and associates" (Note 17) and "Other receivables".

-b) Variable direct cost of transactions
+b) Variable direct cost of sales

-"Variable direct cost of transactions" at 31 December 2018 and 2017 includes the variable costs directly attributed to the company's services provided.
-Specifically, this heading includes variable costs of settlement services (equity segment since the first phase of the Reform entered into force and equity since the second phase of the Reform entered into force) that Iberclear invoiced to the Company, which totalled €1,621 thousand in 2018 (€1,535 thousand in 2017) (Note 17); the variable costs that the stock exchange governing companies and BME Sistemas de Negociación, S.A. invoiced to the Company for transactions involving securities listed for trading in the official secondary markets and multilateral trading systems and of which the Company was informed for the clearing thereof, in accordance with the agreement signed in 4Q 2016, amounting to €443 thousand in 2018 (€511 thousand in 2017) (Note 17); and the variable costs that MEFF Sociedad Rectora del Mercado de Productos Derivados, S.A. - Sociedad Unipersonal invoiced to the Company for the nominal amount traded on financial derivatives, which the Company was informed for the clearing thereof, in accordance with the agreement signed in 2017, amounting to €1,000 thousand in 2018 (€1,048 thousand in 2017) (Note 17) and agent fees for the OTC segment on interest rates amounting to €10 thousand in 2018 (€10 thousand in 2017).
+"Variable direct cost of sales" at 31 December 2019 and 2018 includes the variable costs directly attributed to the company's services provided.
+Specifically, this heading includes variable costs of settlement services (equity segment since the first phase of the Reform entered into force and equity since the second phase of the Reform entered into force) that Iberclear invoiced to the Company, which totalled €1,529 thousand in 2019 (2018: €1,621 thousand) (Note 17); the variable costs that the stock exchange governing companies and BME Sistemas de Negociación, S.A. invoiced to the Company for trades involving securities listed for trading in the official secondary markets and multilateral trading systems and of which the Company was informed for the clearing thereof, in accordance with the agreement signed in the fourth quarter of 2016, amounting to €373 thousand in 2019 (2018: €443 thousand) (Note 17); and the variable costs that MEFF Sociedad Rectora del Mercado de Productos Derivados, S.A. - Sociedad Unipersonal invoiced to the Company for the nominal amount traded on financial derivatives, which the Company was informed for the clearing thereof, in accordance with the agreement signed in 2017, amounting to €894 thousand in 2019 (2018: €1,000 thousand) (Note 17) and agent fees for the OTC segment on interest rates amounting to €10 thousand in 2019 (2018: €10 thousand).

-The variable direct costs of transactions pending payment at 31 December 2018 and 2017, including outstanding amounts owed to Bolsas y Mercados Españoles Group companies (Note 17), are recognised under the heading, "Trade and other payables - Other payables" in the balance sheet.
+The variable direct costs of operations pending payment at 31 December 2019 and 2018, including outstanding amounts owed to Bolsas y Mercados Españoles Group companies (Note 17), are recognised under "Trade and other payables - Other payables" in the balance sheet.